Should I Fire My Accident Attorney? 6 Warning Signs You Need a Better Lawyer Now

 How to Fire Your Personal Injury Attorney

-If you’ve decided to fire your attorney, here’s how to do it properly:
+If you’ve decided to fire your lawyer, here’s how to do it properly:

 1. Review Your Contract